samm-git/coreos-replicated/README.md

-# Replicated on the CoreOS Linux
+# Replicated+PTFE on the CoreOS Linux

 ## How it works